Szeréna Stern

 Szeréna Stern (15 June 1894 – 2 March 1966) was a Hungarian feminist and politician.

 Life

 Szeréna Stern was born in Nagyatád, Kingdom of Hungary on 15 June 1894 to a poor Jewish family.
-Her early life is poorly documented, but she trained as an elementary school teacher and joined the teacher's union about 1917.
+Her early life is poorly documented, but she trained as an elementary school teacher and joined the teachers' union about 1917.
 Sometime during the 1920s she married Ferenc Pollák and they had no children.
 He died sometime after 1942 when he was taken by the government for forced labor.
 Stern was awarded the Gold Medal of Merit in 1947 and probably received the Gold Order of Labor in 1964.
 She died on 2 March 1966.